MicrosoftDocs/bot-docs/contributor-guide/custom-markdown-extensions.md

 Here's sample markdown for a note with a single paragraph:

     > [!NOTE]
-    > To complete this tutorial, you must have an active Microsoft Azure account.
+    > To complete this tutorial, you must have an active Microsoft Bot Framework account.
 If you don't have an account, you can create a free trial account in just a couple of minutes.

 Multiparagraph:

     > [!NOTE]
-    > To complete this tutorial, you must have an active Microsoft Azure account.
+    > To complete this tutorial, you must have an active Microsoft Bot Framework account.
     >
     > If you don't have an account, you can [create a free trial account](http://www.windowsazure.com/pricing/free-trial/) in just a couple of minutes.